killbill/killbill-payment-test-plugin/README.md

 Plugin to test the Kill Bill PaymentPlugin API.

-Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.ruby%22%20AND%20a%3A%22payment-test-plugin%22) with coordinates `org.kill-bill.billing.plugin.ruby:payment-test-plugin`.
+Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.java%22%20AND%20a%3A%22payment-test-plugin%22) with coordinates `org.kill-bill.billing.plugin.java:payment-test-plugin`.

 Kill Bill compatibility
 -----------------------